Wondering if it is safe to give your baby a pacifier? Confused about the different opinions?

-Everyone has their own pacifier because they are not all alike.
+Everyone has their pacifier because they are not all alike.

-They do not have the same shapes or the same sizes and are not designed in the same materials.
+They do not have the same shapes, sizes, and materials.
 And that can make the difference.

-However, if manufacturers design pacifiers with shields of different sizes, it is to guarantee maximum comfort to babies during the different phases of their development and to promote good retention of the pacifier in the mouth.
+However, if manufacturers design pacifiers with shields of different sizes, it guarantees maximum comfort to babies during the different phases of their development and promotes good retention of the pacifier in the mouth.

-On the other hand, the shapes are important, the teat of some pacifiers being more ergonomic than others, more respectful of the physiology of babies, and therefore less at risk for their future teeth.
+On the other hand, the shapes are essential, the teat of some pacifiers being more ergonomic than others, more respectful of babies’ physiology, and therefore less at risk for their future teeth.

 Clearly, all pacifiers are not the same!

 In terms of materials, they are either silicone or latex, a fairly resistant natural rubber.